Evil Scientist

 Hailing from Manchester, public Access consists of Keddy, Josh, James and Gerard, who create original songs mixing rock, indie, funk, and brit-pop influences.
 The band support Office for Personal Development alongside Mickey Nomimono at The Castle Hotel, MANCHESTER on 31 October 2024 in association with Bad Saint.
 Promotions

 In Crisis are a young rock trio hailing from Thurso.
-They support KATANES at Harpers Bar & Function Suite in WICK on Saturday 14 December 2024.
+They support KATANES at Central Hotel in THURSO on Saturday 28 February 2026.

 FOOSUM are a five-piece alternative rock band hailing from Caithness.
 They support KATANES at Harpers Bar in WICK on 14 December 2024